-- Hitler takes political control, 1933-34
+- 1. Hitler takes political control, 1933-34;

-- Control and opposition
+- 2. Control and opposition;

-- Life for workers in Nazi Germany
+- 3. Life for workers in Nazi Germany;

-- Life for women and the family in Nazi Germany
+- 4. Life for women and the family in Nazi Germany;

-- Life for young people in Nazi Germany
+- 5. Life for young people in Nazi Germany;

-- Life for the Jewish community and minorities in Nazi Germany
+- 6. Life for the Jewish community and minorities in Nazi Germany;

-- Germany at war
+- 7. Germany at war.

-Unit 1 Section B: Local Study - Northern Ireland and its Neighbours, 1920-49 (30%) In this option, students focus on the changing relationships between the north and south of Ireland and Britain following the partition of the island of Ireland.
+Unit 1 Section B: Local Study - Northern Ireland and its Neighbours, 1920-49

+In this option, students focus on the changing relationships between the north and south of Ireland and Britain following the partition of the island of Ireland.
 Students examine the changing relationships against the backdrop of peace, war and neutrality.
 They also explore the significant impact of World War II on relations between Northern Ireland and its neighbours.
 Areas covered include:

-• The partitioning of Ireland

-- From Irish Free State to Éire - The Economic War - Northern Ireland and World War II - Éire's neutrality and its impact on relationships during the war - German attacks and their impact on Britain, Northern Ireland and Éire - Life in post-war Northern Ireland and Éire, 1945-49 - Constitutional changes and effects on relationships
+- 1. The partitioning of Ireland; - 2.
+From Irish Free State to Éire; - 3.
+The Economic War; - 4.
+Northern Ireland and World War II; - 5. Éire's neutrality and its impact on relationships; - 6.
+German attacks and their impact on GB, NI and Éire; - 7.
+Life in post-war Northern Ireland and Éire, 1945-49; - 8.
+Constitutional changes and effects on relationships.